Here for our final news roundup and information overload.

 We won on a directed verdict.

-That means the judge threw it out right before the jury issued the verdict and the judge Sean actually said what you just said a federal judge in North Carolina a couple of years ago ruling on behalf of Project Eratos.
+This is a federal judge in North Carolina a couple of years ago, ruling on behalf of Project Veritas.

-He said if you sued Mike Wallace for what you're suing James O'Keefe for everyone would laugh at you.
+He said, if you sued Mike Wallace for what you're suing James O'Keefe for, everyone would laugh at you.

-He dismissed the case because clearly this is about the right to report information and it should give your audience hope Sean that the ACLU the American Civil Liberties Union is supporting us involving the FBI raid.
+And it should give your audience hope, Sean, that the ACLU, the American Civil Liberties Union, is supporting us involving the FBI raid.

 So there is some consensus here between liberals and conservatives on the First Amendment still in this country, and we hope the rule of law prevails.